 If you try to speed up the process or use a technique that isn't safe, you risk turning your turkey into a bacteria bomb that could end up making a lot of people sick.

 Short of that, though, if you wake up Thanksgiving morning and your turkey is a solid frozen boulder, you might start thinking you're going to have to order take-out, or maybe reschedule Thanksgiving for Saturday.

 I often wonder what the folks searching for how to defrost a turkey on Thanksgiving morning end up doing.

 Which is why I decided to write this article.
 Because you CAN cook a turkey that's already frozen.

 Remember, though, and this is important: At this point you are looking to salvage your Thanksgiving.
 Whatever dreams and aspirations you had for this turkey must now give way to cold, hard reality.

 You'll have a turkey, all right, and it'll be fully cooked.
+It will probably not win turkey of the year.
 But when you pull this off (and you will), you will have reason to to be proud.
 After all, anyone can cook a turkey when nothing goes wrong.
 It's overcoming adversity that makes what you're about to accomplish so special.

 Here's What To Do